 - Don’t let the props/plates/background be distracting.
 Ultimately, you want the food to stand out, not the decorations that you put around it.
 So be sure the food is front and center and in focus (and remove anything that overshadows it).

-Rinse the chicken breasts in cool water and trim away any excess fat.
+- Rinse the chicken breasts and trim away any excess fat.
 Place in the center of a long (about two feet) sheet of wax paper and fold the paper over the chicken.
-Use the flat side of a meat mallet to pound the chicken to about 1/4-inch thickness.
+Use the flat side of a meat mallet to pound the chicken to ¼ inch thickness.